iarsystems/iar-vsc-debug/README.md

 [Click here](https://github.com/IARSystems/iar-vsc-debug/blob/master/docs/README.md) to view the full documentation.

 ## Compatibility
-This extension supports IAR Embedded Workbench for Arm and RISC-V.
-The table below helps you find the extension version supported by your IAR Embedded Workbench.
-The IAR shared components version can be found in IAR Embedded Workbench by going to `Help->About->Product Info...` or by looking at the version number printed when running `iarbuild`.

-## Compatibility
 This extension is compatible with selected IAR Embedded Workbench (EW) products using IDE version 8 or newer.
 The following table decsribes the level of support for your specific product:

 <details><summary>IAR EW - Compatibility table</summary>